Saturday 21st September in St Mary's Church at 7.30pm

 Andante: The Last time I came o’er the moor – Grave – Allegro

-Solo II (A Second Sett of Six Solos) John Reid (1721 – 1807)
+Solo II (A Second Sett of Six Solos John Reid (1721 – 1807) Andante – Allegro – Moderato – Giga

-Trio sonata in D Major on Scots tunes James Oswald (1710-1769)
+Sonata on Scots Tunes James Oswald (1710-1769)

 O mother what shall I do – Ettrik Banks – Cromlit’s Lilt – Polwart on the Green

 Airs for the Seasons – Spring James Oswald (1710-1769) The Poppy - The Narcissus

 “Ensemble Hesperi’s dazzling and stylish performance of these attractive works captivated our audience, and their presentation of these remarkable Scottish folk settings gave a real insight into this hitherto neglected repertoire.”
 Three Towers Festival, 2017

 British-Polish violinist Magdalena Loth-Hill studied at the Royal College of Music, London with Itzhak Rashkovsky and Laura Samuel and later took up baroque violin with Adrian Butterfield and Lucy Russell.
 Magdalena graduated in 2013 with first-class honours and in 2015 gained a Master’s degree with Distinction.
 She was awarded the 2015/16 Mills Williams Junior Fellowship at the RCM, a post she held alongside studying for an Artist Diploma in baroque violin.
 As an Orpheus Scholar at the RCM, Magdalena has been supported by a Douglas and Hilda Simmonds Award, the Countess of Munster Trust, the Cumbria Cultural Fund, the Seary Trust, the Kathleen Trust, the Denne Gilkes Memorial Fund, the Else and Leonard Cross Trust and the Lynn Foundation.
 At the RCM, Magdalen performed as soloist in Bach’s E major concerto, Brandenburg No. 4 and the Bach Double Violin Concerto.
-She has led the RCM Baroque and Classical orchestras, under Christopher Hogwood and Vittorio Ghielmi amongst others, and has performed live on BBC Radio 3 In Tune.
+She has led the RCM Baroque and Classical orchestras under Christopher Hogwood and Vittorio Ghielmi amongst others and has performed live on BBC Radio 3 In Tune.
 Magdalena has toured in Italy, Germany, France, Austria, the Czech Republic, the United States and Bolivia.
 In the UK, she has performed at the Wigmore Hall, Cadogan Hall, the Royal Albert Hall, Queen Elizabeth Hall, the Royal Festival Hall, Buckingham Palace and Kensington Palace.
 She joined Florilegium to record their 25th Anniversary CD, and was a participant in the 2015 Orchestra of the Age of the Enlightenment experience scheme: she has also performed regularly with the Academy of Ancient Music,theOAE,FlorilegiumandExCathedra.

 Franco-British cellist Florence Petit is an innovative and exciting young musician.
 Achieving her Diploma in Musical Studies in 2008, Florence continued her cello studies with Philippe Müller in Paris before moving to London to complete her Bachelor’s and Master’s degrees at the Royal College of Music (RCM), graduating with first class honours.
 The recipient of a diverse host of awards and prizes, Florence was generously supported by the Lynn Foundation, Saint Jude’s Trust, the Denne Gilkes Memorial Foundation and the Raphael Sommer Foundation during her studies and participated in many European competitions, including the Concours des Zontas Clubs de France.
 Florence has taken part in numerous master classes with eminent musicians such as Johannes Goritzky and Jonathan Manson.
 In demand as a soloist, Florence has a regular programme of recitals throughout the UK with the acclaimed Franco-Taiwanese pianist Lysianne Chen.
 Florence is a founding member of the Leben Quartet and is a keen practitioner of historical performance, playing across Europe and the UK with her quartet Ignis.
 Florence is passionate about discovering neglected chamber repertoire and exploring interesting instrumental pairings.